Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Estimation Results

 \subsubsection{Results for the KBO}

-The evolution of the three components of the KBO decomposition and their sum over time is shown in Figure~\ref{fig:oaxaca_dom} by gender sectoral segregation.
+The evolution of the three components of the KBO decomposition and their sum over time is shown in Figure~\ref{fig:oaxaca_dom}.
 Women are contrasted to men within the same gender-dominated sector.
-The dashed line represents the \emph{coefficient effect}, the long-dashed line the \emph{endowment effect} and the dotted line the part of the ``unexplained'' component of the three-fold decomposition (or \emph{interaction effect}).
-The shadowed regions are the corresponding 95\% confidence intervals.
-The solid line is the sum of the three effects and reveals their overall contribution\footnote{For the contribution of each of the socio-demographic characteristics, human capital attributes and sectoral indicators, see Tables \ref{tab:oaxaca_factors}-\ref{tab:oaxaca_factors_mldom} in the Appendix.}
+The dashed line represents the \emph{coefficient effect}, the long-dashed line the \emph{endowment effect} and the dotted line the part of the \emph{interaction} component.
+The solid line is the sum of the three effects and reveals their overall contribution.\footnote{For the contribution of each characteristics, see Tables \ref{tab:oaxaca_factors_fmldom}-\ref{tab:oaxaca_factors_mldom} in the Appendix.}

-We observe that the \emph{coefficient effect} is positive in both gender-dominated sectors.
-While it seems to vary around a trend in male-dominated sectors, it steadily decreases over time in female-dominated sectors.
-This suggests that women should be paid more than men to prevent discriminatory constraints between the two groups.

-The dynamics of the \emph{endowment effect} differ in male and female-dominated sectors.
-Specifically, women working in male-dominated sectors have, on average better human capital than men before 2010 and after 2018.
-However, the \emph{endowment effect} is positive between 2010 and 2018, meaning that women have worse observed characteristics than men.
-Conversely, men and women employed in female-dominated sectors are, on average similar in terms of human capital as the \emph{endowment effect} is very close to zero.
+The first result from the decomposition is that the difference in wages between men and women in both types of sectors is not so much explained by differences in human capital and productivity (\emph{endowment effect}).
+The dynamics of the \emph{endowment effect} shows that the gap in terms of observable characteristics has narrowed over time (the effect is close to zero), reflecting women's increased human-capital levels relative to men's \citep[as also observed by, e.g.,][]{goldin2014,blaukhan2017}.
+While men and women employed in female-dominated sectors are, on average, more similar in terms of human capital over time, the \emph{endowment effect} is positive between 2010 and 2018 in male-dominated sectors, meaning that women have worse observed characteristics than men in those years.

-The \emph{unexplained component} in male-dominated sectors positively contributes to pushing the differential wage upwards before 2010 but negatively afterwards.
-This captures the remaining potential effects of differences in unobserved factors other than human capital contributing to shaping the trajectories of wages in these sectors.
-The literature usually associates these factors with behavioural traits, such as self-esteem, ambition, bargaining power, risk aversion, lack of competition, etc. \citep{gneezy2003, gneezy2004,booth2009, Bertrand2011, saccardo2018}.

-Overall, the \emph{coefficient effect} prevails over the other two, despite being partly offset by the negative \emph{unexplained effect} in male-dominated sectors.
+Instead, the most relevant result is that the difference is mostly due to ``ongoing discriminatory constraints'' in the labour market towards women (\emph{coefficient effect}) stemming from substantial unexplained constraints in labour market returns (the intercept is negative from Tables \ref{tab:oaxaca_factors_fmldom}-\ref{tab:oaxaca_factors_mldom} in the Appendix).
+The \emph{coefficient effect} is positive in both gender-dominated sectors, suggesting that women should be paid more than men to prevent any sort of discrimination for reasons other than human capital characteristics and productivity.